 1. Do it for me- with Nationwide ProAccount®

-Nationwide ProAccount® is a managed account service designed to help take the guesswork out of retirement investing.
+Nationwide ProAccount® is a managed account service, available for an additional fee, designed to help take the guesswork out of retirement investing.
 With Nationwide ProAccount your investments are selected for you based on your age and risk tolerance, then monitored and adjusted over time to keep you on track toward your retirement goals.
 Nationwide ProAccount gives you:

 - Professional investment management from Wilshire Associates